rbms-bsc/DCRMR/_pages/PPDM/Note-on-manufacture-statement.md

 ## 4.226.6 Notes from Parallel name of manufacturer

-<a name="4.226.6.1">4.226.6.1</a> Make a note if parallel manufacturers' names are found on a different source as the name of manufacture if considered important for identification (see [Parallel name of manufacturer](/DCRMR/ppdm/Parallel-name-of-manufacturer/), [4.224.3.1](/DCRMR/ppdm/Parallel-name-of-manufacturer/#4.224.3.1) and [Name of manufacturer](/DCRMR/ppdm/Name-of-manufacturer/#4.223.97.2)).
+<a name="4.226.6.1">4.226.6.1</a> Make a note if parallel manufacturers' names are found on a different source as the name of manufacture if considered important for identification (see [Parallel name of manufacturer](/DCRMR/ppdm/Parallel-name-of-manufacturer/), [4.224.3.1](/DCRMR/ppdm/Parallel-name-of-manufacturer/#4.224.3.1) and [Name of manufacturer](/DCRMR/ppdm/Name-of-manufacturer/), [4.223.97.2](/DCRMR/ppdm/Name-of-manufacturer/#4.223.97.2)).

 <a name="4.226.6.2">4.226.6.2</a> Make a note if the name of the manufacturer appears in more than one language or script and the original position of elements was transposed (see [Parallel name of manufacturer](/DCRMR/ppdm/Parallel-name-of-manufacturer/), [4.224.3.2](/DCRMR/ppdm/Parallel-name-of-manufacturer/#4.224.3.2)).

 ## 4.226.7 Notes from Parallel place of manufacture

-<a name="4.226.7.1">4.226.7.1</a> Make a note on manufacture statement if a [Parallel place of manufacture](/DCRMR/ppdm/Parallel-place-of-manufacture/) is from a different source than the place of manufacture and is considered important for identification (see [4.212.3.2](/DCRMR/ppdm/Parallel-place-of-manufacture/#4.212.3.2)).
+<a name="4.226.7.1">4.226.7.1</a> Make a note on manufacture statement if a [Parallel place of manufacture](/DCRMR/ppdm/Parallel-place-of-manufacture/) is from a different source than the [Place of manufacture](/DCRMR/ppdm/Place-of-manufacture/) and is considered important for identification (see [Parallel place of manufacture](/DCRMR/ppdm/Parallel-place-of-manufacture/), [4.212.3.2](/DCRMR/ppdm/Parallel-place-of-manufacture/#4.212.3.2)).

 ## 4.226.8 Notes from Date of manufacture